-Before you go home after your procedure, you will receive the Patient Self-Reported Pain Diary.
+Before you go home after your procedure, you will be given the Patient Self-Reported 1-Week Pain Diary.
 Follow the instructions in the diary, then call 206-598-2442 1 week after the procedure to report your results.

-You must call the clinic after a week to report your results.
+You must call the clinic as instructed in the pain diary to report your results.
 Your follow-up appointment will not be scheduled until you have made this call.